mwherman2000/did-uri-spec/README.md

 - The intention is for this specification to be merged into the W3C Decentralized Identifiers specification directly, by reference, or as an appendix.

-NOTE: This document is a specification specifically for Universal Decentralized Identifier URLs ...described by the `did-url` grammar using the ABNF notation.
+NOTE: This document is a specification specifically for Universal Decentralized Identifier URIs ...described by the `did-uri` grammar using the ABNF notation.
 For a better understanding of these terms, read [Giving Grammars Written with ABNF Notation the Respect They Deserve](https://hyperonomy.com/2019/03/11/giving-grammars-written-with-abnf-notation-the-respect-they-deserve/).

-This document supercedes and obsoletes DID-Resolution issue [`did-url` Use Cases: `did-url` Syntax Examples (and corresponding HTTP Binding Examples)](https://github.com/w3c-ccg/did-resolution/issues/32) - which is now closed.
+This document supercedes and obsoletes DID-Resolution issue [`did-uri` Use Cases: `did-uri` Syntax Examples (and corresponding HTTP Binding Examples)](https://github.com/w3c-ccg/did-resolution/issues/32) - which is now closed.

 ### Goals

-The primary goal of this specification is to document the development of the `did-url-spec` version of the `did-url` grammar as well as to publish the final version of the grammar.
+The primary goal of this specification is to document the development of the `did-uri-spec` version of the `did-uri` grammar as well as to publish the final version of the grammar.

 ### Non-goals

-It is not a goal of this discussion force any particular project or specifications effort to adopt this specification but it is hoped that this speciciation significantly influences the current state and all future states of the `did-url` grammar discussions.
+It is not a goal of this discussion force any particular project or specifications effort to adopt this specification but it is hoped that this speciciation significantly influences the current state and all future states of the `did-uri` grammar discussions.

 ### Drivers